 For more information see: www.buildingsmart.com

-The current version of IFC Export exports Walls, Beams, Columns, Doors, Windows, Openings, Slabs, Roofs, and Spaces from a VisualARQ model and all Rhino solids to a IFC 2×3 file.
+The current version of IFC Export exports Walls, Beams, Columns, Doors, Windows, Openings, Slabs, Roofs, and Spaces from a VisualARQ model and all Rhino solids to an IFC 2×3 file.
 The following software applications have been used to test the generated IFC files:

 - Solibri Model Viewer

-- Revit Architecture 2011
+- Revit Architecture 2011 (or later version)

-- AutoCAD® Architecture 2012
+- AutoCAD® Architecture 2012 (or later version)

-- Graphisoft ArchiCAD 14
+- Graphisoft ArchiCAD 14 (or later version)

-- Tekla BIMsight 1.2
+- Tekla BIMsight 1.2 (or later version)